You do not want bees in or anywhere near your home.

-Most bee infestations happen during the warm, summer months.
-The inside of the beehive is only kept cool from the outside heat by the fanning of all the bees inside.
-Take those bees away and the hive will overheat.
+Most bee infestations happen during the warm summer months.
+This is because the beehive inside is only kept cool from the outside heat by the fanning of all the bees inside.
+Take those bees away, and the hive will overheat.

 This means the hive will melt and leak honey and wax everywhere.
 It will drip down your walls and make a sticky, goopy mess over everything it touches.

 So How Do I Get Rid of the Bees?